 VERBAL/EMOTIONAL BULLYING SAFETY RULES

-Rule #1: If you are alone, walk over to the person being bullied and tell them you need their help to do something.
-Then take them away from the bully as calmly, but quickly as you can.
+Rule #1: If you are alone, walk over to the person being bullied and tell them you need their help to do something, like completing a school project or needing to meet with a teacher or coach.
+Then take them away from the bully as calmly and quickly as you can.
 Take them to a trusted adult and report what you saw.

 Rule #2: If you are in a group, form a circle around the person being bullied and tell them you want to hang out with them.
 Then get them away from the bully.
 Take them to a trusted adult and report what you saw.